mridoni/gixsql/README.md

 Autocommit will basically work in three different modes:

 - Native: the connection will start in the default mode used by the database
-- On: a COMMITwill be executed after each successful statement
+- On: a `COMMIT` will be executed after each successful statement
 - Off: the connection will start by opening a transaction.
 A new connection will be started after each `COMMIT` and `ROLLBACK`

 **Driver notes:**